 Surface runoff and avulsion events on slickens are not new phenomena in the upper Clark Fork, and entrainment and transport of contaminated material has been happening since the early 20th century.
 However, evidence from the recent slicken assessments does indicate that the upper Clark Fork has seen an increase in overall channel-forming processes over the past several years.
 These channel avulsions, along with berm failures and surface runoff, have caused large amounts of contaminated material to enter the Upper Clark Fork River channel.
-This contamination may cause increased toxicity to aquatic life.
-Rainstorms that mobilize slicken material have the potential to have acute impacts, particularly when these events occur during periods of low river discharge.
-This was the scenario that occurred in September 2019 when severe thunderstorms washed contamination into the UCFR.
+This contamination likely causes increased toxicity to aquatic life.
+Rainstorms that mobilize slicken materials over a short time period cause acute impacts, particularly when these events occur during periods of low river discharge.
+This was the scenario that occurred in September 2019 when severe thunderstorms washed contamination into the UCFR, an event that coincided with a significant fish kill.

-Recent trout population estimates on the upper river (above Deer Lodge) are at their lowest point since the 1970s and several miles of river hold less than 50 trout per mile.
-Similar streams that considered "reference reaches" hold in excess of 500 trout per mile.
-Fisheries biologists have also documented a near complete lack of recruitment of young fish to the population in the last 4 years.
+Recent trout population estimates on the upper river (above Deer Lodge) are at their lowest point since the 1970s and several miles of river hold fewer than 100 trout per mile.
+Similar streams that are considered "reference reaches" hold in excess of 500 trout per mile.
+Fisheries biologists have also documented a near complete lack of recruitment of young fish to the population in the last 5 years.
 The lack of fish in the UCFR has not gone unnoticed by local anglers, who often report poor fishing results in the area.
-The combination of low trout numbers, the 2019 fish kill, and recent evidence of large-scale contaminant transport in the upper Clark Fork are likely related.
+While fish numbers in the Upper Clark Fork throughout the last century have shown high fluctuation rates that fish biologists have struggled to explain, the current low trout numbers are likely exacerbated by acute fish kill episodes and recent large-scale contaminant transport in the upper Clark Fork.
+Although the 2019 fish kill was well documented, it is probable that other acute fish kill events have impacted populations in the UCF and gone unnoticed.
+The short duration and localized nature of the events makes them difficult to track and pin down.